thumb2086/Medication_reminder/README.md

     *   **Light Theme**: Explicitly set `colorOnPrimary` to black for all character themes in `themes.xml` to ensure toolbar text is clearly visible on a light background.
     *   **Dark Theme**: Modified `fragment_history.xml` to change the calendar's text color to `?android:attr/textColorPrimary`, allowing it to adjust automatically with the theme.
     *   **Status Bar Icons**: Added logic to `MainActivity.kt` to dynamically determine the theme color's brightness and use `WindowInsetsControllerCompat` to set the status bar icon colors, ensuring good contrast in any theme.
-*   **0073:** Completely refactored the app's color architecture and modernized the UI to improve readability and ease of use for elderly users.
-    *   **Color Refactoring**: Centralized all color definitions in `values/colors.xml` and created separate color sets for light and dark modes.
-Also added a "Cinnamoroll" character theme and ensured all character themes display correctly in different modes.
-    *   **Improved Readability**: Comprehensively adjusted text colors to ensure sufficient contrast against any background.
-Additionally, enlarged the text within the app to make content easier to read.
-    *   **UI Modernization**: Adopted the Material 3 design style and updated all themes to give the app a more modern visual appearance.
 *   **0072:** Completely redesigned the app's UI and resolved the resulting `Android resource linking failed` build error.
     *   **Theme and Color:** Simplified `themes.xml` and `colors.xml`, removing all accent color themes and defining a clearer, higher-contrast color set to unify the app's visual style.
     *   **Code Cleanup:** Removed unused code related to the old accent color themes from `MainActivity.kt` and `SettingsFragment.kt`.